pikatchu/closedsource/book/0440-jeremy.md

 Jeremy led Leo to a quiet corner of the room, where an old workstation hummed softly.
 He pulled up a chair, gesturing for Leo to sit next to him.

 "Alright," Jeremy said, leaning over the keyboard.
 "The first thing we should start with is a couple of basic UNIX commands."
 He tapped a few keys, then slid a device over to Leo.
 "Here’s a link to get you started: **http://closedsourcebook.com/terminal.html**."

+"You should be able to do all the exercises using this terminal," he added, "but you'll be more comfortable if you install a terminal directly on your machine.
+It'll be faster, with a larger screen, and just more convenient overall.
+It’s quick and easy to set up—just follow the instructions here: http://closedsourcebook.com/docker.html."

 Leo glanced at the screen.
 "UNIX?" he asked.